Bryony Cleall: Injuries

 Cleall's career has been blighted by several major injuries and illnesses.
 At 17, she suffered a serious knee injury while preparing for the England U20s trials.
 She underwent four knee operations for a torn anterior cruciate ligament, which kept her from playing rugby for five years.

 When she was added to the starting line up for the 2021 Six Nations side, she found it hard to believe as injuries had meant it had been a long time coming.
 She said, “I did have to ask if it was an April fools because the team came out on 1 April.
-I couldn’t even put my feelings into words.”
+I couldn't even put my feelings into words.”

 Early life and education

 Born in Norwich, she attended Burgate School and Sixth Form in Hampshire and went on to study Sports Science and Geography at Loughborough University.

 She and Poppy first played rugby at an after-school club aged seven.
-She went on to play at Ellingwood and Ringwood RFC, as well as Salisbury, Wimborne and Bristol Bears.
+She went on to play at Ellingham and Ringwood RFC, as well as Salisbury, Wimborne and Bristol Bears.

 She returned to the game in 2015 when she started a Masters at Exeter University (gaining a PGCE in Physical Education and an MSc in Educational research), where she played under former England scrum-half and captain Jo Yapp.

 Cleall is a Director of Rugby at Harris City Academy Crystal Palace.
 She also created the first girls state school rugby academy in partnership with her club, Saracens.